UN chief urges South Sudan’s parties to maintain ceasefire

-December 18, 2019 (NEW YORK) – The United Nations Secretary General, Antonio Guterres has express concerned over clashes between government and opposition force in Central Equatoria and Western Equatoria areas, urging all the parties to maintain ceasefire.
+December 18, 2019 (NEW YORK) – The United Nations Secretary-General, Antonio Guterres has expressed concerned over clashes between government and opposition forces in Central Equatoria and Western Equatoria areas, urging all the parties to maintain the ceasefire.

 - António Guterres (Photo Reuters/ Denis Balibouse)